lancenacabuan/shared/README.md

 ### Ratchets:
 =====PASTE APPLICABLE RATCHET PARTS HERE=====

-The "Bit" parts refer to the tip under the Beyblade, influencing its dash movement/behavior and burstability based on their stats.
+The "Bit" parts refer to the tip under the Beyblade, influencing its dash movement and behavior, as well as its burstability based on their stats.
 Keep in mind that Beyblades can burst during battles and utilize the X-Dash mechanic on the stadium.
 ### Bits:
 =====PASTE APPLICABLE BIT PARTS HERE=====